A Snapshot of Homelessness and Housing Instability in Michigan Schools (PDF) (revised April 19, 2018)

-Children need stability to thrive, but for the more than 36,000 children in Michigan’s elementary, middle and high schools who face homelessness, stability is often elusive.
+Children need stability to thrive, but for the more than 36,000 children in Michigan’s elementary, middle, and high schools who face homelessness, stability often is elusive.
 Under federal education law all children and youths who “lack a fixed, regular, and adequate nighttime residence” are homeless.
 These children not only lack a stable place to call home, they are more likely to transfer schools, have long commutes, struggle with poor health, and be chronically absent than their non-homeless peers.1 All of these daily challenges place homeless students at a greater risk for not meeting grade-level standards and for dropping out of school.2

 Recent research here in the State of Michigan has shown homelessness among children to be a key factor predicting student achievement in both rural and urban areas,3 yet little attention has been given, thus far, to understanding where homeless students in Michigan attend school and how their needs might differ depending on their geographic location.